mhrons/mhrons.github.io/docs/pv_smooth.md

 - Measured GI and its smooth equivalent by different smoothing methods
 - Accumulated GX by different smoothing methods

-The displayed signals are based on measured data from 2 days:
+The displayed signals are based on the measured data from 2 days:

 **2022-03-04: Medium solar exposure with strong solar intermittency:**